 However, these studies had a small sample size, so similar studies need to be conducted with many more people before the findings can be deemed accurate.

+Now that you know what a gut cleanse is, you may be wondering if it's the right solution for you and when to do it.
 You’ll know it’s the right time for you to do a gut cleanse simply by being in tune with your body.
 You can also learn more about the status of your gut using our comprehensive gut health assessment.

 If you're wondering whether it's time for you to try a gut cleanse, the following symptoms are good indicators.

 Stress is a huge driver for chronic illness (3).
 It can drive chronic inflammation and autoimmune conditions.
-Consider complimenting your gut detox with a detox from common stressors.
+Consider complementing your gut detox with a detox from common stressors.
 Maybe that’s reducing social media or spending less time with negative friends.
 Or maybe you can begin doing activities that help you manage stress, such as yoga or meditation.

 Your gut microbiome plays a key role in your mental health (4).
 The bacterial species you have in your gut can influence whether or not you’re likely to experience depression.
 Chronic inflammation can also drive depression and anxiety (5).